WA105/Analysis/Event-track-selection/HighwayAlgorithm/HighwayOutput/npy_files/README.md

 highway_output = numpy.load('box_charge_ratios_run840_subrun0.npy')

-This will contain a list of dictionaries withe the following keys: ['run', 'subrun', 'event', 'track', 'charge_ratios_view0', 'charge_ratios_view1']
+This will contain a list of dictionaries with the following keys: ['run', 'subrun', 'event', 'track', 'charge_ratios_view0', 'charge_ratios_view1']

 The entries for 'run', 'subrun', 'event' and 'track' are integers, the entries for 'charge_ratios_viewX' are lists where the number of entries depends on the length of the track and the number of boxes used.